sachinsom93/Visa-Monitoring-Chrome-Extension/README.md

     npm install
     npm run build:production
     ```
-  Above command will generate a `dist` directory inside the project's root directory.
+  Above command will generate a `dist` directory inside the project's extension directory.

 - Open chrome browser and type `chrome://extension` to the url search box.